Marciano Bruma: Willem II

 He was released in July 2009 when his contract expired.
 He then signed a deal with Dutch side Willem II.

 Arka Gdynia

 He signed a two-year contract with Polish club Arka Gdynia on 9 July 2010.
 He was released from Arka Gdynia on 30 June 2011.

 Lech Poznań

 On 18 August 2011 Bruma signed a one-year contract with Polish side Lech Poznań, only to leave them after one year for Dutch amateur side Rijnsburgse Boys.

 He was snapped up by Excelsior Maassluis in summer 2014 and left them for Hoofdklasse club XerxesDZB in 2016.

 Personal life

 Marciano is the older brother of VfL Wolfsburg player Jeffrey Bruma.
+He is of Surinamese descent.